Tips for a Successful Mid-Career Change

 If you're changing industries, you'll likely want to examine the new industry's prospects, too.
 Then, see how to create a transition plan to ensure a successful career switch.

 Why Do You Want to Transition—And to What?

-- A Total Pivot: Sometimes a complete change is necessary.
-At mid-career, many people want to reinvent their work life (and themselves!) entirely.
+Sometimes, a complete change is necessary.
+At mid-career, many people want to reinvent their work-life (and themselves!) entirely.
 Think of the corporate worker who yearns to leave the city entirely and work on a farm.
-That’s a big transition—but it’s doable.
+That's a big transition—but it's doable.

-Think about all the jobs you’ve ever held, stretching back to after-school and summer job as a teen, for more insight into what you do well, and what you enjoy most.
+Consider all the jobs you've ever held, stretching back to after-school and summer jobs as a teen, for more insight into what you do well, and what you enjoy most.
 If your first job was in retail, for instance, was it helping customers find what they wanted that was most satisfying, or leaving the shelves orderly at the end of the day?